Are you in need of some workflow examples to make your teams smarter?

 That’s almost 100% of them tuning in for every single episode.

 Super impressive, right?
-But that rate of listens doesn’t just happen.
+But that rate of listening doesn’t just happen.

 You need to set your podcast up for it; a workflow would give you and your team a standard system to follow to make sure each episode you publish engages with your audience.